Lulukaros/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-combinations: // that prints the combination of all possible combinations of two letters

 13-print_float: // that print a decimal value of a number

+100-decimal_to_hexadecimal: // that converts from base 10 to base 16